-Setting the data directory location
+Setting the data directory location¶

-The GEOSERVER_DATA_DIR application property are determined using the first value obtained from: Java System Properties, Web Application context parameters, or System Environmental Variable.
+application property are determined using the first value obtained from: Java System Properties, Web Application context parameters, or System Environmental Variable.

-• Follow the instructions below to learn how to set the environmental variable location.
+Follow the instructions below to learn how to set the environmental variable location.
 There are different instructions for each target platform.

-• The page on Application Properties has instructions for defining GEOSERVER_DATA_DIR using a Java System Property or Web Application context parameters.
+using a Java System Property or Web Application context parameters.

 Note

-If the location of the GeoServer data directory is not set explicitly, the directory data_dir under the root of the GeoServer installation will be chosen by default.
+If the location of the GeoServer data directory is not set explicitly, the directory data_dir

-On Windows platforms the location of the GeoServer data directory is controlled by the GEOSERVER_DATA_DIR environment variable, system property, or web context parameter.
+On Windows platforms the location of the GeoServer data directory is controlled by the GEOSERVER_DATA_DIR

-• C:\ProgramData\GeoServer (example location)
+(example location)

 To set the environment variable:

-1. Open the System Control Panel.
+Open the System Control Panel.

-2. Click Advanced System Properties.
+Click Advanced System Properties.

-3. Click Environment Variables.
+Click Environment Variables.

-On Linux platforms the location of the GeoServer data directory is controlled by the GEOSERVER_DATA_DIR environment variable, system property, or web context parameter.
+On Linux platforms the location of the GeoServer data directory is controlled by the GEOSERVER_DATA_DIR

-• /var/opt/geoserver/data (example location)
+(example location)

 To set the environment variable:

-1. Setting the variable can be achieved with the following command (in the terminal):
+Setting the variable can be achieved with the following command (in the terminal):

 export GEOSERVER_DATA_DIR=/var/opt/geoserver/data

-2. To make the variable persist, place the command in the :file:.bash_profile or :file:.bashrc file.
+file.
 Ensure that this done for the user running GeoServer.

-Mac OS X
+Mac OS X¶

 For the binary install of GeoServer on Mac OS X, the data directory is set in the same way as for Linux.

-• ~/Library/Application Support/GeoServer/data_dir (example location)
+~/Library/Application Support/GeoServer/data_dir

-For the Mac OS X install, set the GEOSERVER_DATA_DIR environment variable to the desired directory location.
+For the Mac OS X install, set the GEOSERVER_DATA_DIR

-1. Setting the variable can be achieved with the following command (in the terminal):
+Setting the variable can be achieved with the following command (in the terminal):

 export GEOSERVER_DATA_DIR="~/Library/Application Support/GeoServer/data_dir"

-2. To make the variable persist, place the command in your preferred shell startup file:
+To make the variable persist, place the command in your preferred shell startup file:

-• Bash: :file:.bash_profile or :file:.bashrc
+or :file:.bashrc

-• ZSH: ~/.zshrc
+ZSH:

-Web archive
+Web archive¶

 When running a GeoServer WAR inside a servlet container, the data directory can be specified in a number of ways.

-Context parameter
+Context parameter¶

 <context-param>

-Java system property
+Java system property¶

 It is also possible to specify the data directory location with a Java system property.
 This method can be useful during upgrades, as it avoids the need to set the data directory after every upgrade.